nasser/nasser.github.io/_posts/2015-11-02-pattern-overloading.md

     (vals {:foo "bar" :baz qux})

 Parentheses mean *exactly one thing*: invocation.
-Square brackets mean *exactly one thing*: vector literals.
-Curly braces mean *exactly one thing*: map literals.
+Square brackets mean *exactly one thing*: a vector.
+Curly braces mean *exactly one thing*: a hash map.
 In the cases where Clojure *does* overload symbols, the overloaded use is always prefixed by a `#` sign, so you can tell the difference between e.g. a map literal and a set literal.

     {:foo "bar"}  ;; map